 Unauthorized personal items must not be accessible while testing.
-Such items include, but are not limited to outerwear, hats, food, drinks, purses, bags or briefcases, notebooks, watches, cell phones, electronic devices, calculators, or wearable technology.
+Such items include, but are not limited to outerwear, hats, food, drinks, purses, bags or briefcases, notebooks, watches, cell phones, electronic devices, calculators, mechanical pens and pencils, or wearable technology.

 Eating, drinking, smoking, and chewing gum are prohibited during the examination.

 Written notes, published materials, or other testing aids are prohibited.

 Light clothing items removed for comfort such as sweaters, suit jackets, scarves, etc., must be hung on the examinee’s chair, not placed in laps or on the workstation desktop.
 Outerwear such as heavy coats, parkas, raincoats, etc., is not permitted in the testing area.